-On the social side, you can look forward to “Christmas dinner, drinks with colleagues and clerks from time to time, and a lot of solicitor/client socialising”.
+With the average working hours being par for the course at 50-59 hours, some fun is required.
+You can look forward to Christmas dinner, impromptu as well as organised monthly drinks evenings, and the opportunity to take lunch and tea in chambers.
+Chambers tea moved online during the pandemic which is said to have been well attended every day.
 That said, you certainly won’t find yourself press-ganged into Friday night drinks.
-In the words of one pupil, “everyone is very friendly, but people keep themselves to themselves.
-A lot of members work from home, and they live all over the country,” which bodes well for any pupil looking to move out of London and the South East at some point.
+In the words of one former pupil, “everyone is very friendly, but people keep themselves to themselves.
+A lot of members work from home, and they live all over the country”, which bodes well for any rookie looking to escape the hustle and bustle of London at some point.

 FTB is a founding member of the charity Bridging the Bar, which is “committed to the promotion of equal opportunities and diversity” at the bar.
 The set has a partnership with the Sutton Trust – a group which works with 16-18-year-olds from less advantaged backgrounds – and also runs an annual mooting competition, with the 2020 final judged by the former Supreme Court judge, Lord Kerr, who has sadly since passed away.